Emergency Critical Care

 Broad Footprint & Faculty

-The Department of Emergency Medicine has several dually boarded faculty who staff the ED as well as the Medical ICU, Cardiothoracic ICU, Neuro ICU, Surgical ICU, eICU, Palliative Medicine, and Critical Care Transport (Med Flight).
+The Department of Emergency Medicine has several dual-boarded faculty who staff the ED as well as the Medical ICU, Cardiothoracic ICU, Neuro ICU, Surgical ICU, eICU, Palliative Medicine, and Critical Care Transport (Med Flight).

 Graduates of our emergency medicine residency program have matriculated to highly competitive critical care fellowships, and multiple current residents are on a critical care fellowship trajectory.
 Additionally, our high-functioning advanced practice providers have recently taken a role in our Medical ICU.